-Medieval lords lived in manor houses and were high level medieval people, medieval lords were granted land in return for their service and loyalty to the medieval king.
-Read more about the Medieval Lord >>
+Medieval Lords were granted land in return for their service and loyalty to the King Read more about the Medieval Lord >>

 Peerage refers to the widely accepted system of hereditary titles in the Medieval era.
 The system was very popular in England but it was not exclusive to the region.
 A peerage may mean an entire group of nobles or individual titles and a noble under this system is called a peer.

 Successors may inherit several titles at the same time.
-Some titles were older than the others that even if they were ranked lower, the people in these positions held a significant amount of influence compared to higher-ranked nobilities with fairly new titles.
+Some titles were older than the others and even if they were ranked lower, the people in these positions held a significant amount of influence compared to higher-ranked nobilities with fairly new titles.

 The peerage of England differed greatly from that of France and Prussia.
 While England stuck to the five classes

 Vice is a Latin prefix that connotes replacement or “a substitute of.”
 Roi, on one hand, means king.
-Putting the two Latin terms together, you get the main function of a viceroy: the king’s substitute or replacement.
+Putting the two Latin terms together, you get the main function of a viceroy – the king’s substitute or replacement.

-From the medieval times to the 18th century, the Habsburg crown appointed viceroys to Spain (provinces of Aragon, Catalonia, Navarre and Valencia), Italy (provinces Naples, Sicily and Sardinia) and Portugal.
+From the medieval times to the 18th century, the Habsburg crown appointed viceroys to Spain (provinces of Aragon, Catalonia, Navarre, and Valencia), Italy (provinces Naples, Sicily, and Sardinia), and Portugal.

 The Habsburg monarchs of Austria were the first ones to use the title of Archduke.
 Everyone who belonged to the Habsburg dynasty began to address their rulers in such a manner.
 The title was far more important than a duke and just a rank below the king.